atom-community/tool-bar/README.md

 The method `addSpacer` has only one optional property `priority` (defaults `50`).

 Use the method `removeItems` to remove the buttons added by your package.
 This is particulair useful in your package `deactivate` method, but can be used at any time.

+The `onDidDestroy` method takes a function that will be called when the `tool-bar` package is destroyed.
+This is useful if your package needs to do some cleanup when the `tool-bar` is deactivated but your package continues running.

 ## Supported icon sets